There are two sides to every Bitcoin – the spendable token (the Bitcoin) and the technology behind it (the blockchain).

 Obviously, diamonds are only one part of the global economy.
 Pieces of artwork, expensive shoes, and deeds for land and property ownership can all be embedded in the blockchain, with the latter central to Sir Richard Branson’s interest in the technology.

 Branson cited the example of Egypt, where everybody has a house but nobody can prove it, a situation that makes it impossible for some people to start businesses.
 The entrepreneur, whose Virgin Galactic travel company accepts Bitcoin, referred to the tech as the foundation of an “economic revolution”.

 Going forward, expect to see a greater separation of Bitcoin from the blockchain technology.
-The latter may even come to outgrow the popular cryptocurrency (at least in terms of its integration into wider society) with insurance companies, the military, hospitals, and anybody who values the safety of information all standing to gain from including blockchain in their future development.
+The latter may even come to outgrow the popular cryptocurrency (at least in terms of its integration into wider society) with insurance companies, the military, hospitals, and anybody who values the safety of information all standing to gain from including blockchain in their future development in the world.